JeroenSlobbe/Tutorials/LegoWindturbine/wind.md

 }
 ```
 ## HMI and attack script
-Luckily the protocol is well specified by Berckoff (https://infosys.beckhoff.com/english.php?content=../content/1033/tf6500_tc3_iec60870_5_10x/984444939.html&id=).
+Luckily the protocol is well specified by [Berckhoff](https://infosys.beckhoff.com/english.php?content=../content/1033/tf6500_tc3_iec60870_5_10x/984444939.html&id=)
+).
 Based on this, I was able to write two python scripts.
 One based on Flask, simulating an HMI that can enable / disable the turbine and the second one simulating the attacker in a terminal (for dramatic demo purposes).

 ```python
 from flask import Flask, render_template, request